What is IVF?

 Understanding success rates may be a challenge, as there are a number of ways to interpret IVF outcome statistics.
 But the most valuable resource for this task is SART.
 This organization helps maintain the standards for assisted reproductive technology and reports birth data on participating clinics.

 In selecting a clinic, it may be beneficial for potential patients to have a preliminary meeting to answer any additional questions they may have.
-Some examples of questions to ask a potential fertility specialist include:
+Some examples of questions to ask a potential fertility practice include:

 - How much does the procedure cost, including fertility medications?